 the lecture.
 Also, I strongly recommend that you read the

 corresponding textbook material

 Exams: There will be a midterm and a final.
-The midterm will be a take-home exam, and will be scheduled for late October.
-The final will be an open-book in-class two-hour exam.
-Precised dates and times have yet to be determined.
+The midterm will be given in class, probably in late October.
+The final will be a two-hour exam during finals period; the date and time are yet to be determined.

 Web site: If you are looking at a paper copy of this document, it is actually a printout of the course home page located at http://www.physics.rutgers.edu/grad/501.
 Please bookmark this location.
 It will be used frequently for listing homework assignments and communicating other details about the course.

 Communication: My "posted office hours" are as listed above, but you are free to see me at other times as well.
 If it's a quick question, just drop in; otherwise it might be advisable to phone or email ahead to make an appointment.
 Also, feel free to contact me by email about any aspect of the course.